pandas-dev/pandas/doc/source/categorical.rst

 The categorical data type is useful in the following cases:

 * A string variable consisting of only a few different values.
-Converting such a string variable to a categorical variable will save some memory.
+Converting such a string variable to a categorical variable will save some memory, see :ref:`here<categorical.memory>`.
 * The lexical order of a variable is not the same as the logical order ("one", "two", "three").
   By converting to a categorical and specifying an order on the categories, sorting and min/max will use the logical order instead of the lexical order.